openhab/openhab-cloud/README.md

 chmod 400 YOUR-PEM-FILENAME.pem
 ```

-Finally under Instance you can see your instance starting up and running.
+Finally, under Instance you can see your instance starting up and running.

 ![AWS_11.png](/docs/AWS_11.png)

 There you will find all the needed info to ssh into your node.
-The important info is your Public DNS / Public IP adress.
+The important info is your Public DNS / Public IP address.

 ![AWS_13.png](/docs/AWS_13.png)